StackExchange/dnscontrol/docs/writing-providers.md

 a list of corrections to be made.
 These are in the form of functions that DNSControl can call to actually make the corrections.

+## Step 5a: File layout

+Here are the filenames and their purpose.
+(This is new and most providers have not been updated to use this layout, but `providers/cscglobal` is a good example.)

+- `cscglobalProvider.go` - Initializers, capabilities, and struct/type definitions
+- `dns.go` - Get/fix DNS records: GetZoneRecords, GetDomainCorrections, GenerateDomainCorrections and related functions.
+- `registrar.go` - Get/fix registrar (nameserver) info: GetRegistrarCorrections and related functions
+- `listzones.go` - ListZones and related functions
+- `convert.go` - Converting between models.RecordConfig and the provider's native format
+- `api.go` - API primatives, often an ediface in front of a vendor-provided library
+- `auditrecords.go` - the AuditRecords function

 ## Step 6: Unit Test

 Make sure the existing unit tests work.
 Add unit tests for any